chxj1980/orwell/README.md

 then coopy the contents of `node_modules` to orwellJS, this will make what `npm install` were supposed to do.
 This is currently an issue here: https://github.com/status-im/react-native-desktop/issues/457

 Warning: it'll likely not work with your cameras for now, but it should work with vstarcam cameras

+## React Native Android app

+To be done.

+## React Native iOS app

+To be done.